Wildlife Rescue Queensland

 Australia’s native animals are threatened by habitat loss, vehicle strikes, disease, and feral cats.
 Wildlife Rescue Queensland cares for hundreds of animals a year, with many requiring hospital care.
 As a registered Not-For-Profit organisation, they rely on donations from the public and fund-raising activities to meet their costs.
 Every donation will help them to continue their wildlife rescue, rehabilitation, and release operations.

-Brisbane Nature Tours has decided to promote Wildlife Rescue Queensland and donate 5 dollars per person when a tour is booked.
+Brisbane Nature Tours has decided to promote Wildlife Rescue Queensland and donate a small amount each month for this good course.

 Read more about their incredible work on Wildlife Rescue Queensland